ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 {mainmatter}

 # Introduction

-Why is this needed?
-DNS registration systems today are designed around making registrations easy and fast.
-After the domain has been registered the there are really three options on who maintains the DNS zone that is loaded on the "primary" DNS servers for the domain this can be the Registrant, Registrar, or a third party DNS Operator.
+DNS registration systems are designed around making registrations easy and fast.
+When it comes to setting up the master (or primary) DNS service, the level of ease varies greatly depending on whether the DNS operator is the registrar, registrant, or a third party.

-Unfortunately the ease to make changes differs for each one of these options.
-The Registrant needs to use the interface that the registrar provides to update NS and DS records.
-The Registrar on the other hand can make changes directly into the registration system.
-The third party DNS Operator on the hand needs to go through the Registrant to update any delegation information.

-Current system does not work well, there are many examples of failures including the inability to upload DS records due to non-support by Registrar interface, the registrant forgets/does-not perform action but tools proceed with key roll-over without checking that the new DS is in place.
-Another common failure is the DS record is not removed when the DNS Operator changes from one that supports DNSSEC signing to one that does not.

-The failures result either inability to use DNSSEC or in validation failures that case the domain to become invalid and all users that are behind validating resolvers will not be able to to access the domain.
+When the registrar is the DNS operator, it is able to directly and automatically make changes at the registray as necessary.
+If the registrant is the DNS operator, they can make whatever changes they need using whatever interface the registrar provides.
+A third party DNS operator, on the other hand, must go through the registrant (who may or may not be technically capable) in order to have changes submitted through the registrar to the registry.

+There are many examples of common failure modes with a third-party DNS
+operator:
+   - submission of incorrect data to the registrar due to copy and paste errors, or unintentionally omitting important data
+   - registrants failing to submit data to the registrar in a timely manner
+   - failure to remove DS records when moving from a DNS operator that supports DNSSEC to one that does not

+These sorts of human errors can result in partial or complete failure of a zone for anyone using a DNSSEC validating resolver.
+The protocol described by this draft is intended to simplify the process of updating delegation information, for both the registrant and third party DNS operators, by enabling automation and eliminating obvious and common sources of human error.

 # Notional Conventions

 ## Definitions

 For the purposes of this draft, a third-party DNS Operator is any DNS Operator responsible for a zone where the operator is neither the Registrant nor the Registrar of record for the delegation.